 We evaluated the performance of our system by running several general-purpose workloads and micro-benchmarks.
-We chose three general-purpose benchmarks: the Postmark benchmark [Katcher 1997] (Section 4.1), an OpenSSH compile (Section 4.2), and a Sendmail benchmark (Section 4.3).
-We also ran two sets of micro-benchmarks: meta-data-intensive micro-benchmarks (Section 4.4) and data-intensive micro-benchmarks (Section 4.5).

-For all our benchmarks we used a dual 2.8Ghz Xeon machine running Fedora Core 4 with all updates as of February 20, 2006.
-All experiments were located on a dedicated 147GB 10,000RPM Fujitsu U320 SCSI disk (model MAP3147NC).
-The benchmark scripts, system utilities, and results were stored on an identical disk.
+We chose three general-purpose benchmarks to evaluate our system.
+In Section 4.1, we present results for the Postmark benchmark [18].
+In Section 4.2 we present results for an OpenSSH compile, and we present results for a Sendmail benchmark in Section 4.3.
+We also ran two sets of micro-benchmarks.
+In Section 4.4 we present results for meta-data-intensive micro-benchmarks, and in Section 4.5 we present results for data-intensive microbenchmarks.
+The testbed ran Fedora Core 4 with all updates as of July 19, 2005.
+All experiments were located on a dedicated 40GB Maxtor IDE disk.
 We compared Ext3 to Amino using BDB databases stored on Ext2.
 We used Ext2 as the underlying file system for Amino, because BDB provides ACID semantics even without a journaling file system.
 We chose to use Ext3 as a basis for comparison, because it provides a limited subset of the ACID properties, whereas Ext2 does not.
 To ensure a cold cache, we remounted the file systems between each iteration of a benchmark.
-For all tests, we computed the 95% confidence intervals for the measured quantity the Student-t distribution.
-Unless otherwise noted, the half-widths of the intervals were less than 5% of the mean.
+For all tests, we computed the 95% confidence intervals for the mean elapsed, system, and user time using the Student-t distribution.
+In each case, the half-widths of the intervals for the elapsed and system times were less than 5% of the mean.

-We used the following nine configurations for our tests:
+We used the following seven configurations for our tests:

-VANILLA The benchmark is run on Ext3.

-- VANSYNC The benchmark is run on Ext3, but the file system is mounted with the sync mount option to provide durability. - STRACE The benchmark is run on Ext3, but is monitored by strace -cf. This configuration shows the overhead of the ptrace facilities by counting system calls, but does not modify any calls or produce any output during execution. - AMINOTRACE The benchmark is run on Ext3, but is monitored by the Amino monitor.
-This configuration shows the overhead of ptrace and our path-name resolution infrastructure. - AMINONULL The benchmark is run on Ext3, but all operations are emulated by the Amino monitor.
-This measures the overhead of ptrace, our path-name resolution and the operations required to implement a file system using ptrace. - AMINOACI The benchmark is run through the Amino monitor with a BDB database stored on an Ext2 file system.
-BDB is configured to provide atomicity, consistency, and isolation, but not durability.

-- AMINOACID This configuration is the same as AMINOACI, but durability is also provided because BDB flushes the log to disk on each commit. - AMINOTXN This configuration is the same as AMINOACI, but the benchmark is modified to insert calls to begin and commit Amino transactions.
-This measures the overhead of adding transactional code to the applications and the transactional code in the database, without incurring durable writes. - AMINODTXN This configuration is the same as AMINOTXN, but with durability enabled.
-This configuration improves performance over AMINOACID, because data needs to be flushed to disk only after the transaction is committed, rather than after every system call.
+- VANILLA The benchmark is run on Ext3. - VANSYNC The benchmark is run on Ext3, but the file system is mounted with the sync mount option to provide durability. - STRACE The benchmark is run on Ext3, but is monitored by strace -cf. This configuration shows the overhead of the ptrace facilities, but does not modify any system calls or produce any output during execution. - AMINONULL The benchmark is run on Ext3, but is monitored by the Amino monitor.
+This configuration shows the overhead of ptrace and our path-name resolution infrastructure. - AMINOACI The benchmark is run through the Amino monitor with a BDB database stored on an Ext2 file system.
+BDB is configured to provide atomicity, consistency, and isolation, but not durability. - AMINOACID This configuration is the same as AMINOACI, but durability is also provided because BDB flushes the log to disk on each commit. - AMINOTXN This configuration is the same as AMINOACID, but the benchmark is modified to insert calls to begin and commit Amino transactions.
+This improves performance, because data needs to be flushed to disk only after the transaction is committed, rather than after every system call.